guyt101z/smsbot/README.md

  - smsPass: The pass available on the "Notifications par SMS" webpage
  - waitingTime: The time (in seconds) each user should wait before sending you two sms (default is 5 minutes)

+Then simply start the bot:

+python2 bot.py

+The bot accepts anybody adding him as a contact, and will send via sms every message it receives in this form:

+"jid: message"

+Jid being the jabber id of the user messaging the bot.

+If the message doesn't go through, the bot will return an error message to the contact.
+Also, each contact has to wait a certain amount of time (a parameter above) between each message they can send you.